African Wild Dogs: Attractive and Endangered Animals

 An additional challenge for the African wild dog is the introduction of diseases carried by domestic dogs into the wild dog packs.
 These diseases include rabies and distemper.
-Since wild dogs are such social animals and greet each other by licking, if even one dog is infected by disease the infection will quickly spread through the whole pack.
+Since wild dogs are such social animals and greet each other by licking, if even one animal is infected by disease the infection will quickly spread through the whole pack.

 It's hard to create a fence that's foolproof against African wild dog attacks on livestock.
 One researcher has discovered that urine obtained from another pack is a deterrent to wild dogs, however.
 Artificial scent marking may be useful as a repellent in the future.

 Conservation organizations are studying African wild dogs, working to preserve the population, and trying to educate the public about ways to protect livestock.
 In addition, they are training local people to monitor and protect the dog population.
 Anti-poaching, rehabilitation, and re-introduction projects are underway.

 Conservationists are also trying to increase the land available for wild dogs.
 When the animals are confined to a small area, it may be harder to find suitable prey.
 There is also a higher chance that the dogs will come into conflict with humans or pick up diseases from domestic or feral animals.

 The latest population estimate is higher than the 1997 one, which suggested that only 3000 to 5500 animals exist.
 The most recent survey may indicate that the population is growing, but it may simply reflect the fact that the 2012 assessment was more accurate than the 1997 one.
 African wild dogs are still classified as endangered.
 Conservation efforts are therefore very important.
 Hopefully they will be successful and this unique and very interesting animal will survive for a long time to come.